How to Sell a House with Water Damage in Seattle, WA (And Yes, You Can!)

 Flooding and Drainage Issues

-Heavy storms completely overwhelm Seattle’s old drainage systems, built when the city had half as many people.
+Heavy storms completely overwhelmed Seattle’s old drainage systems, which had been built when the city had half as many people.

-Your basement floods when storm drains back up, and crawl spaces fill with water that has absolutely nowhere else to go.
+Your basement floods when storm drains back up, and crawl spaces fill with water, with nowhere else to go.

 Some Seattle neighborhoods flood every few years during big storms, and everyone acts surprised, even though it happens all the time.